ISSKA/geocruncher/doc/setup.md

 2. To be able to run the python script you need to manually change some files within geoCruncher.

-	Within __Main__.py change
+	Within __Main__.py change:

         from . import main

-to
+	to:

         import main

-and within Main.py change
+	and within Main.py change:

         from topography_reader import txt_extract
         from ComputeIntersections import CrossSectionIntersections, MapIntersections, GeocruncherJsonEncoder, Slice from MeshGeneration import generate_volumes

-TO
+	to:

         from .topography_reader import txt_extract
         from .ComputeIntersections import CrossSectionIntersections, MapIntersections, GeocruncherJsonEncoder, Slice from .MeshGeneration import generate_volumes

-(delete the points)
+	To run locally the . before imports needs to be deleted.

 ### numpy

 1. run the following key: